agileware/civicrm-end-user-guide/docs/initial-set-up/installation-and-basic-set-up.md

 -   **Enable Popup Forms** - this is on by default.
 Uncheck to revert to opening the form by refreshing the page.
 -   **Individual Display Name** - Display name format for individual contact display names.
 -   **Individual Sort Name** - Sort Name format for individual contact sort names.
+-   **Menubar position** - Select if the CMS menu should appear above, below or in place of the CMS menu, or hide the CiviCRM menu altogether.
+-   **Menubar color** - Choose a background colour for the menubar.
+For accessibility it is best practice to choose a colour that contrasts with the menubar font colour.
+Use a free online contrast ratio checker if you are unsure.
+-   **Backend Theme** - If you have installed a theme via the [Extension Manager](https://docs.civicrm.org/user/en/latest/introduction/extensions/#installing-extensions), you can specify for it to display here or turn off css theming with 'None (Unstyled)'.
+If left to Automatic it will use CiviCRM's default theme (Grenewich).
+-   **Frontend Theme - You can also select a theme or remove theming for front-end pages.

 ### Address Settings